funnywayrush84/notes/README.md

 - "Programming today is a race between software engineers striving to build bigger and better idiot-proof programs, and the universe trying to produce bigger and better idiots.
 So far, the universe is winning." - Rick Cook

 This quote highlights the ongoing challenge for programmers to create user-friendly and robust software, while acknowledging the ever-present possibility of users finding new and unexpected ways to break or misuse it.
 It also emphasizes the importance of considering the end-user in the development process and designing programs that can withstand real-world usage.

+# 2023-11-20
+- "Today's programming wisdom is to focus on writing clean, readable, and maintainable code.
+It's not just about making it work, but also about ensuring that others can easily understand and modify it in the future.
+Invest time in planning, documenting, and testing your code, and use best practices such as meaningful variable names, comments, and modular design.
+Remember, code is read more often than it is written, so make it a pleasure to read."